Brettm12345/go-slack-pokerbot/README.md

 ```

 To run this local, use `ngrok` (See more about it [here](https://api.slack.com/tutorials/tunneling-with-ngrok)) and set it for interactive message requests endpoint.

+## Disclaimer
+Please note this still a work in progress.
+We would love any contributions but the project is not yet functional.

 ## Thank You
 - https://github.com/tcnksm/go-slack-interactive